kkaragitz/openbbs/README.md

 ![Asciichan](https://raw.github.com/TsarFox/asciichan/master/Asciichan_Logo.png "Asciichan")
 =====
 ## Server software programmed and maintained by [Jakob.](http://tsar-fox.com/)
 Asciichan is a simple BBS server written in Python.

-It is designed to work on both Python2 and Python3, and has no dependencies outside of the standard library.
+It is designed to work on both Python2 and Python3.

 Asciichan is free software, licensed under the GNU Affero General Public License.